PenguinByte-Projects/MediaCenter/README.md

 # MediaCenter
 Organize &amp; Consume Media (Photos, Videos, Audios), and Record Audio with one simple, clean, and beautiful libadwaita app.

+# Disclaimer
+This is a concept, dev work will begin in the future.
+There is no usable build of MediaCenter yet.

 # Features
 1. Organize photos, videos, and audios into albums.
 There will also be 5 default albums.
 All Media (all photos and videos), Photos, Videos, Audios, and Recently Deleted.
 Note: Audios must be stored in their own albums, and cannot be sorted with photos and videos.